wyuenho/emacs-corfu-pixel-perfect/README.md

 pixels with acceptable performance in most circumstances.

-While this package currently does not use `string-glyph-split`, as it opted to avoid programmatic truncation in favor of simply clipping by the window system for performance reasons, there is enough performance headroom in this package to offer opt-in features such as column-wise truncation and fancier column alignment and formatting.
+While this package currently does not use `string-glyph-split`, as it opted to avoid programmatic truncation in favor of clipping by the window system for performance reasons, there is enough performance headroom in this package to offer opt-in features such as column-wise truncation and fancier column alignment and formatting.
 These features will be progressively rolled out in the future.

-In conclusion, by employing `string-pixel-width` in combination with `corfu`'s excellent extension points via`cl-defmethod`, and a couple of `advice-add`, the results of this package is achieved.
+In conclusion, by employing `string-pixel-width` in combination with `corfu`'s excellent extension points via `cl-defmethod`, and a couple of `advice-add`, the results of this package is achieved.